college-254/kenyans_applying_to_us_universities/college_guide_markdown/2016-09-08-11-college-access-programs.md

 date: 2016-09-08
 ---

+# 11. Organizations in Kenya that Help Students Apply to US Universities

 ## [EaSEP (Education and Social Empowerment Fund)](http://www.easep.org/)

 EaSEP picks a group of about 10 promising students and guides them in their application to US colleges.
 EaSEP’s requirements are quite straightforward: